← All articles

 But turning a 60-minute episode into 20 short-form clips manually takes 4-6 hours of editing per episode.
 Nobody has that time.
 Which is why every serious podcaster has moved to an AI clipping tool in the past 18 months, and why the market has exploded with options — all of them claiming to be "the best."

 This is an honest 2026 buyer's guide.
 No fabricated comparisons.
 No "we beat them on everything" chest-thumping.
-Just a direct look at the five real players, what each one does well, what they do poorly, and who should actually buy which.
+Just a direct look at the real categories of tools podcasters use, what each does well, what each does poorly, and who should actually buy which.

 🎙 Try the tool podcasters are picking in 2026

-The 5 real AI clipping tools podcasters use in 2026
+The 5 tool categories podcasters choose between in 2026

-There are roughly 40 AI clipping tools on the market in 2026, but only 5 have meaningful podcaster adoption.
-The rest are either dead products, poorly maintained, or optimized for other use cases.
+There are roughly 40 AI clipping tools on the market in 2026, but they sort cleanly into five categories that actually matter for podcasters.
+The rest are dead products, poorly maintained, or optimized for other use cases.
 Here is the shortlist:

 1. ClipSpeedAI — $15-29/month — full workflow (clip → caption → schedule) in one dashboard

-2. Opus Clip — $15-29/month — the category originator, strong on single-speaker content
+2. Full-workflow AI clippers — $15-29/month — auto-clip plus captions, strongest on single-speaker content

-3. Descript — $24+/month — transcript-first full editor with clip features layered in
+3. Transcript-first editors — $24+/month — full editor with clip features layered in

-5. Submagic — $16+/month — caption-centric with clipping features added
+5. Caption-specialist tools — $16+/month — caption-centric with clipping features added

-Everyone else is either a niche competitor, a rebrand of one of the above, or a no-name AI tool that will likely not exist in 2027.
+Everything else is either a niche entrant, a rebrand of one of these categories, or a no-name AI tool that will likely not exist in 2027.
 Stick to this shortlist.

 What actually matters in an AI podcast clipping tool